Madani00/Philosophers/test_and_learn/README.md

 - when the number is small the first thread finishes then the second one starts so nothing happend comparing a grand number

 ## How to Prevent Race Conditions:
-Mutexes (Mutual Exclusions): Lock the shared resource so only one thread can access it at a time.
+1-Mutexes (Mutual Exclusions): Lock the shared resource so only one thread can access it at a time.

-Semaphores: Control access to shared resources with counters.
+2-Semaphores: Control access to shared resources with counters.

-Atomic Operations: Ensure that the entire operation is done without interruption.
+3-Atomic Operations: Ensure that the entire operation is done without interruption.

-Thread Synchronization: Use synchronization primitives (like condition variables) to control the execution order.
+4-Thread Synchronization: Use synchronization primitives (like condition variables) to control the execution order.

 ## What is a mutex in C? (pthread_mutex)
 A mutex  is a synchronization primitive used to protect shared resources from simultaneous access by multiple threads.
 It ensures that only one thread can access a critical section at a time, preventing race conditions.

 ## what is POSIX
 - Unix → The original OS (old operating system).